Neuropsychology Postdoctoral Fellowship

 - APPCN Doctoral Training Verification Form (available at www.appcn.org)

 Interviews will be arranged after initial screening of applications.
 Interviews will take place at the annual meeting of the International Neuropsychological Society.
-Most interviews will be scheduled for Tuesday, Jan.
-31 at INS in New Orleans.
+Most interviews will be scheduled for Tuesday, February 19, 2019 at INS in New York City.

 The residency program participates in the APPCN match program conducted by National Matching Services, Inc. All applicants to APPCN programs should register for the match; information about registration can be found at this website.

 This residency site agrees to abide by the APPCN policy that no person at this facility will solicit, accept, or use any ranking-related information from any residency applicant.

 Further information about the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) is available at its website.

 Further information about The Ohio State University is available at its website.